ibm-cloud-docs/resiliency/bcdr-understand.md

 Consider carefully what you bring back in the event of a disaster too.
 Do you need every system or just a subset of core applications?
 Is there an order that they need to be restored in?
 Is data consistency across workloads important?
 Is it possible to to work in a degraded state and if so, for how long?

 Of course, these questions are as much a business consideration as a technical one, and costs might be prohibitive in some situations.
 However, you should have a clear view of what the minimal acceptable conditions are, and what other aspects you might eliminate when a solution is cost prohibitive while understanding what the impact would be.
 In other words, accept residual risks knowing the consequences.
 Planning the solution should work hand-in-hand with business requirements and both should be captured in a BCDR plan.
+This is explored further in the Planning for Disaster Recovery topic.